RGB-WG/rgb-core/doc/Commitments.md

 removed from the commitment, such that an aggregation of the historical proofs can be applied without changing the operation ids.

-To ensure succinctness, other types of collections, such as redeemed and defined valencies and list of alternate layer 1 in genesis are not merklized and strict-serialized producing `StrictHash`, which participates in the final `OpCommitment` structure.
+To ensure succinctness, other types of collections, such as redeemed and defined valencies in genesis are not merklized and strict-serialized producing `StrictHash`, which participates in the final `OpCommitment` structure.

 ```mermaid
 flowchart LR